1 Lies Creditors Tell Debtors About Bankruptcy

 Does your employer expect or even require you to deceive customers or others you interact with?
 Would you accept a job that mandates you to be dishonest?
 I would love to hear your thoughts on this matter.

-Additionally, if you’ve had creditors tell you something about bankruptcy that you suspect might not be true, please let me know.
+If you’ve had creditors tell you something about bankruptcy that you suspect might not be true, please let me know.
 I would be happy to address your concerns and update this article accordingly.